 Your local authority can provide support – if you have a social worker or you’re in touch with your local young carers service, contact them.
-You can also talk to one of your teachers or a school counsellor or call Carers UK on 0808 808 7777 for advice.
+You could also talk to one of your teachers or a school counsellor or call Carers UK on 0808 808 7777 for advice.

-Good Thinking can recommend NHS-approved apps to reduce anxiety, lower stress, improve sleep and boost mood.
-If you think your relative would find this useful, go to our home page.
+Good Thinking can recommend free NHS-approved wellbeing apps to reduce anxiety, lower stress, improve sleep and boost mood.
+If you think you would find this useful, visit our apps page.

-When you’re caring for someone else, it’s easy to forget to look after yourself.
-Try to eat healthily and stay hydrated.
-As you might not be able to do all your usual sports and other activities at the moment, figure out ways to stay active at home, such as doing online workouts.
+When you’re caring for someone else, it’s easy to forget about looking after yourself.
+Try to eat healthily, stay hydrated and exercise regularly.
 You’ll find lots of inspiration on the NHS Live Well website, Sport England website and in Good Thinking’s advice about how to maintain a healthy, balanced diet.

-Finally, make sure you get enough sleep while all this is going on.
+Make sure you get enough sleep too.
 Switch off your phone and other devices in the evening so you can unwind before you go to bed.
 Read Good Thinking’s advice about sleeping better.